 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 You might consider applying for a new credit card a fine art.
-Besides understanding how credit cards work, different types of credit cards serve different purposes.
+Besides understanding how credit cards work, different types of credit card reviews serve different purposes.
 But, if you find the one (or more) that best suits your needs and goals, you may end up saving money and opening doors for new opportunities.

 Maybe you want a credit card to establish a credit history.
 Or maybe you want a credit card that earns rewards points you can use for cash or travel awards.
 Perhaps you want a balance transfer credit card because your current credit card(s) interest rate is high and you want to move to another credit card account with a lower rate.